-When online, the level of user’s frustration plays a big role on their decision to adopt or forget a product, service or even a brand.
-We all been there!
-Browsing a “plain text” government portal, losing a IRS simulation when the internet connection drops, wondering if that T&C written in small light gray letters will help you return a broken smartwatch, reach the last onboarding step and be asked for Credit Card information although the trial version you are eager to experiment is free.
+When online, the level of a user’s frustration plays a large role in their decision to either adopt or forget a product, service, or brand.
+We have all been there, whether we’re browsing a “plain text” government portal, losing an IRS simulation when the internet connection drops, wondering if that T&C written in small light grey letters will help when returning a broken smartwatch, or reaching the last onboarding step and being asked for credit card information although the trial version is free.
 So nothing is new here!

-However experiences like these are less and less common.
-User Experience and its wide set of techniques are applied almost everywhere!
-Start-ups are using some of them to disrupt services and business models.
-“Grow-ups” have already catch the trend, some of them with less success than others yes, but all seem to understand the need to have Ux designers full time in their teams.
-Companies that born to solve customer needs or unsolved problems have and still are pushing all industries.
-Old time car makers are “selling” car-sharing services.
-Hotels are changing their offers so they compete with air beds.
-Taxi monopolies are cloning mobile apps and social behaviours online and offline.
-Banks suddenly want to retain the basic of their customers.
-Those with no investments portfolio, with one source of income and lots of bills to pay… online.
+However, scenarios such as these are becoming less and less common.
+User experience and its wide set of techniques are applied almost everywhere!
+Startups are using some of these strategies to disrupt services and business models.
+“Grow-ups” have already caught on as a trend, some of them with less success than others, yes, but they all seem to understand the need to have full- time UX designers on their teams.
+Companies that are born to solve customer needs or unsolved problems have and continue to push innovation across all industries.
+Old-time carmakers are “selling” car-sharing services.
+Hotels are changing their offers to compete with Airbnb.
+Taxi monopolies are following the example of transport apps and adapting to trending social behaviors.
+Banks suddenly want to retain the basic information of their customers with no investment portfolio, one source of income, and lots of bills to pay online.

-So we can say the recipe to better serve final users and customers is known although the mix of those UX ingredients may differ from company to company!
+So, we can say that the recipe to better serving your final users and customers is well known although the mix of those UX ingredients may differ from company to company.

 For the majority of companies, the effort to disrupt their industries with improved end-user experience is too expensive or isn’t at all considered a business goal.
-Having a sustain business doesn’t mean being the disruptor.
+Having a sustainable business doesn’t mean being the disruptor.
 It can mean playing the hard game of balancing a healthy growth with an awesome end-user experience.
-But it should mean to be able to fast replicate their competitors and industry leaders best practices and results.
+But, at the same time, it should mean being able to quickly replicate the best practices and results of competitors and industry leaders.

 Both have a common asset they need to preserve: a satisfied customer base.
-If there is one requirement they keep addressing it should be this (it’s also the first requirement of an exemplary user experience):
+If there is one requirement they keep addressing, it should be this (which is also the first requirement of exemplary user experience):